tildearrow/furnace/doc/3-pattern/effects.md

 you may use these effects simultaneously in a row.

-if you do not set a byte, its last value will be used.
+if you do not set a byte, its its most recent value will be used.

 in previous versions of Furnace a `9xxx` effect existed which set the sample position to `$xxx00` (`xxx` was effectively multiplied by 256). this maps to `920x 91xx` in current Furnace.